 Big Mountain Skiing

-Skills to Get up Big Mountains and down Steep Faces
+Skills to Get Up Big Mountains and Down Steep Faces

 Our Big Mountain Skiing course is the most advanced recreation course offered.
-Modeled on the Ski Guide training program, this course will push your ability and confidence as a backcountry skier.
+Modelled on the Ski Guide training program, this course will push your ability and confidence as a backcountry skier.
 Participants can expect to leave this course with the ability to make structured and well-educated decisions to be self-sufficient in big mountain terrain.

 Participants are required to submit a resume to be accepted into this course.
 Both Skiers and Splitboarders are welcome.

 Course Dates: January 23-27, February 14-18 and March 19-23